 Linda is a Realtor with Paradise Palms Realty Group.
 She moved to Bradenton 18 years ago with her husband and son.
 They love the Florida outdoor life and enjoy fishing, kayaking, hiking and our wonderful Gulf beaches.
 After graduating from Russell Sage College with a degree in Economics and Accounting, she worked in various capacities in Real Estate Development firms in New York and Florida before becoming a stay at home mom while her son was young.
 Linda has now been a Realtor for nine years and loves to show clients everything our area has to offer.
 With her son now in college, you’ll find Linda kayaking or walking around DeSoto National Memorial Park.
 She is looking forward to working with the Friends of DeSoto.

-Margo Belaga, President
+Margo Belaga, Secretary